 Allergens such as dust or pollen can trigger an asthma attack.
 Having an allergy does not mean a person will definitely have asthma, but for asthma sufferers, allergens may trigger an symptoms.

-In some cases, asthma does not appear in an individual until they reach adulthood.
+In some cases, it does not appear in an individual until they reach adulthood.
 Causes include newly acquired allergies, exposure to workplace fumes, or a bout of the flu.

 Exercise-Induced Bronchoconstriction (EIB)

 About 90% of all people living with asthma experience this type of asthma trigger.
 Also, non-asthmas sufferers, who are also athletes, may develop constricted airways.
-However, this condition does not lead to asthma.
+However, this condition does not lead to it.

 Not all asthmas are triggered by allergens.
 With some sufferers, changes in the weather, an illness, or stress can bring on an attack.